 Materials and Contracts

-Materials expenses have been adjusted in line with an inflation factor on average at 2.5%.
-Contracts expenses have been adjusted with a growth factor of up to 2.6% to match historical trends.
+Materials expenses have been adjusted in line with an inflation factor of up to 2.5 per cent.
+Contracts expenses have been adjusted with a growth factor of up to 2.6 per cent to match historical trends.

 Depreciation